Kathanayagan (1988 film)

-Kathanayagan is a 1988 Indian Tamil-language comedy film directed by Muktha Srinivasan and produced by Ramaswamy Govind and Muktha S. Ravi.
+Kathanayagan is a 1988 Indian Tamil-language comedy film directed by Muktha Srinivasan and produced by the director's elder brother Muktha Ramaswamy, Ramaswamy Govind and Muktha S. Ravi.
 The film stars Pandiarajan, S. V. Sekhar, Rekha and Manorama.
 It is a remake of the 1987 Malayalam film Nadodikkattu.
-The film was released on 20 May 1988.
+The film was released on 20 May 1988 and was a success.

 Plot

 Friends Mani and Ramani are B.Com and SSLC graduates respectively.
 They have difficulties finding jobs suited to their qualification.
 Even if they find jobs, they are unable to sustain in the jobs for long due to their attitude.
 Due to their innocence, Mani and Ramani are often fooled by people.
 One man sells them a cow saying it will give them many litres of milk per day, but the cow ends up hardly giving them any milk.
 After such failed endeavours, they meet an agent, who promises them to take them to Dubai and give them a job there.
 They give all their money to the agent, and he tells them to get on a boat.
 But they are fooled because the boat goes to Kerala instead.
 In Kerala, a drug smuggling gang mistakes them for CID officers due to some hilarious misconceptions and funny incidents.
 How Mani and Ramani survive in Kerala, and at the same time, how they unintentionally cause the smuggling gang to get caught by the police, forms the rest of the story.